Medium Access Control protocol for Collaborative Spectrum Learning in Wireless Networks: Proof of Lemma

+From Algorithm~\ref{alg:2}, a link independently chooses a resource block to send its pilots.
+Let $E_{n,a}$ denote the event that link $n\in\cN$ sees no collision upon its selected action $a=(k,m)$ at a given time slot.
+Recall that $KM=N$, then,

-Let $H$ be the number of Heads in $n$ flips of a coin with probability of $p$.
-The standard form of Hoeffding's inequality for Bernoulli random variables with probability of success p and number of trials n is:
+For link $n\in\cN$, let $H_{n,a}$ be the number of event $E_{n,a}$ occurring in $\ell$ independent trials. $\ell$ corresponds to the number of exploration slots up to the $j$-th epoch.
+The standard form of Hoeffding's inequality for Bernoulli random variables given the success probability $\Pr(E_{n,a})$ and the number of trials $\ell$ is: